Previous Post: Hiking Sri Lanka’s Knuckles – To Meemure and Corbett Gap

 We were out of our hotel in Nuwara Eliya and on the road by 7:00 a.m. the next morning.
 Our destination for the day: the hill station of Ella about 60 kilometers to the south-east with one major diversion – a short hike in Horton Plains National Park.

 The early start would hopefully allow us to get to the viewpoint at World’s End in the park before the clouds started rolling in from the south and hid the spectacular views.
 We gained a bit of altitude as the switchback took us up to the plateau.
 The mist hung in the valley and created an enchanting scene.

-Then I spotted the dozen windmills of the Ambewela Aitken Spence Wind Farm.
+Then I spotted a dozen windmills of the Ambewela Aitken Spence Wind Farm.
 It gave the scene an unexpected futuristic look.

 Following regional highway B582 to Pattipola, we then continued on toward Horton Plains National Park entrance.
 There was another surprise – looking west over the valley I spotted Sri Pada‘s distinctive profile on the horizon.
 Total distance – about 35 kilometers!
 Sri Pada’s 2,243 m (7,359 ft) height and the lack of any other peaks of similar size nearby means it really stands out!